technomada/cloud-from-scratch/README.md

 * Troubleshooting

+These instructions assume you are comfortable with basic command line based installation and configuration.
 For text editing we'll use vim, feel free to replace vim with the text editor of your choice.

 ## Provision Edge Node
 The edge node functions as a lightweight, always online, public access gateway, mainly routes traffic, provides a layer of privacy and helps mitigate NAT issues.